banner

 adb shell dumpsys meminfo

-Or for a specific package:
+or for a specific package

 adb shell dumpsys meminfo packageName